li3zon3/automotive_codes/2024/TLS/TLS.md

 **supported_groups**: This message contains named groups that the server prefers.
 The client may use this information to change what groups it uses in its key_share extension in subsequent connections.

-Authentication
+**Authentication**
 The last three messages that the server and client send to each other in a TLS handshake are Certificate, CertificateVerify, and Finished.

-Certificate
+**Certificate**

 This message contains the authentication certificate and any other supporting certificates in the certificate chain.
 The server must send this message if the key exchange method uses certificates for authentication.
 The client must send this if and only if the server requested client authentication through a CertificateRequest message.
 The certificate message includes the following fields:

-certificate_list: This field contains a sequence of CertificateEntry structures, each containing a single certificate and a set of extensions
+**certificate_list**: This field contains a sequence of CertificateEntry structures, each containing a single certificate and a set of extensions

-extensions: Extensions that the Certificate message may contain include the following:
+**extensions**: Extensions that the Certificate message may contain include the following:

-status_request: See Client-Driven OCSP and OCSP Stapling
+**status_request**: See Client-Driven OCSP and OCSP Stapling

-signed_certificate_timestamp: TLS clients won’t accept certificates unless they are logged.
+**signed_certificate_timestamp**: TLS clients won’t accept certificates unless they are logged.
 When a valid certificate is submitted to a log, the log must return a Signed Certificate Timestamp (SCT); see RFC 6962: Certificate Transparency.

-CertificateVerify
+**CertificateVerify**

 This message contains a signature over the entire handshake using the private key corresponding to the public key in the Certificate message.
 It provides proof that the client or the server has the private key corresponding to its certificate.
 This message includes the following fieds:

-algorithm: This field contains the signature algorithm used.
+**algorithm**: This field contains the signature algorithm used.
 See The SunJSSE Provider in JDK Providers Documentation for supported algorithms.

-signature: This field contains the digital signature using the algorithm.
+**signature**: This field contains the digital signature using the algorithm.

 Finished